aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 The following code example shows how to split a document into smaller parts by page range with specific start and end indexes:

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-SplitDocument-SplitDocumentByPageRange.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-Split document-SplitDocumentByPageRange.cs" >}}

 ## Callback Option for Saving a Document